 Conclusion

 There is no definite way to erase churn completely.
 As long as a competitive market exists, there will be customer churn.
-However, by using the right tools and implementing the steps mentioned above, you can reduce the churn rate to acceptable levels.
+Nonetheless, employing the right customer engagement tools and strategies, as discussed above, can trim down the churn rate to palatable levels.
 Moreover, a healthy churn rate also keeps you on your toes, searching for new ways to improve customer experience.